Rubber debris litters miles of Puyallup River after artificial turf was used in dam project without permit

 Rubber debris already is likely more than 40 miles downriver in Puget Sound.
 The pollution is the result of unpermitted use of thousands of yards of artificial turf by the dam’s owners while reconstructing parts of the dam.

-The Puyallup Tribe was first alerted to the spill by a social media post put up July 31 by Derek Van Giesen, a former employee of Electron Hydro, an owner of the dam.
+The Puyallup Tribe was first alerted to the spill by a social media post put up July 31 by Derek Van Giesen, a former employee of Electron Hydro, an owner of the Electron Hydropower Project.
 He walked off the job over the installation of the turf liner and a large fish kill at the dam that took place the same day of the spill, which occurred overnight on July 29.

 Van Giesen said the turf came from a pile stored on the property of a neighboring rock quarry.
 The pile is at least one story high and as long as a football field.